plancomps/CBS-beta/CBS-beta/Languages-beta/SIMPLE/index.md

 SIMPLE is a somewhat larger imperative language than IMP, useful for illustration of further features of the CBS framework.
-The start of the definition of SIMPLE in CBS is at [SIMPLE-Start].
+The start of the specification of SIMPLE in CBS is at [SIMPLE-Start].

+Note that the CBS specification of SIMPLE does not yet include threads, since funcons for threads are not yet available.

 [SIMPLE in the K framework]: http://fsl.cs.illinois.edu/index.php/K_Overview_and_SIMPLE_Case_Study